aliev/primes/README.md

-This repository is experimental, based on the following discussion on Reddit: https://www.reddit.com/r/golang/comments/11spdom/go_is_23_times_slower_than_js_in_a_similar_code/.
+This repository is experimental, based on [this](https://www.reddit.com/r/golang/comments/11spdom/go_is_23_times_slower_than_js_in_a_similar_code/) discussion on Reddit.
 It is a simple attempt to test Python and [mypyc](https://github.com/mypyc/mypyc) on a basic function that finds prime numbers within a given range.

 Run and test: